New statistical methodology for second level global sensitivity analysis: Application of GSA2 methodology

-\begin{remark} A deeper analysis of the 200 GSA1 results shows that $X_2$ is almost all the time the predominant input ($99 \%$ of cases).
-On the other hand, the rank of $X_3$ or $X_1$ varies: $X_3$ is the least influential input in $63 \%$ of cases, against $37 \%$ for $X_1$.

-In the light of GSA2 results, this alternation between the rank of $X_3$ and $X_1$ is therefore mainly driven by the uncertainty on $\mathbb{P}_{X_1}$, to a lesser extend by $\mathbb{P}_{X_2}$, while $\mathbb{P}_{X_3}$ has no impact.
-Moreover, $X_2$ whose distribution is not the most influential on GSA1 result, is surprisingly, the most influential inputs on $Y$.
-This example illustrates, if necessary, that GSA2 aims to capture an information that is different but complementary to that of GSA1. \end{remark}
+Consequently, the uncertainty on $\mathbb{P}_{X_1}$ mainly impacts GSA1 results, followed by $\mathbb{P}_{X_2}$, while the impact of $\mathbb{P}_{X_3}$ is negligible.
+To improve the robustness of GSA1 results, characterization efforts should then focus primarily on $\mathbb{P}_{X_1}$.
+A deeper analysis of the 200 results of GSA1 shows that the input $X_2$ is always the most predominant.
+Surprisingly, $X_2$ whose distribution is not the most influential on GSA1 results is the most influential on $Y$.
+This example illustrates, if necessary, that the information captured by GSA2 is different but complementary to that of GSA1.

-In order to assess the accuracy of 2$^{\text{nd}}$-level $\R2^2_{\HSIC}$ estimation, we use a non-asymptotic bootstrapping approach (see e.g. \cite{efron1994introduction}).
+To assess the accuracy of the estimation of GSA2 indices, we use a non-asymptotic bootstrapping approach \cite{efron1994introduction}.
 For this, we first generate Monte Carlo subsamples with replacement from the initial sample (of 1000 simulations), then we re-estimate 2$^{\text{nd}}$-level $\R2^2_{\HSIC}$ using these samples.
-We consider in particular subsamples of sizes $n_2 = 100$ to $n_2 = 800$.
+More specifically, we consider subsamples of sizes $n_2 = 100$ to $n_2 = 800$.
 For each size, the estimation is repeated independently $B=20$ times.
 Furthermore, to reduce computational efforts, we consider a sample of distributions of reduced size $n_1 = 30$ and generated with a space-filling approach.
 More precisely, the vector $(\sigma,c,m)$ is sampled with a Maximum Projection Latin Hypercube Design \cite{joseph2015maximum} of size $n_1 = 30$ and defined on the cubic domain $[0.03,0.05] \times [8,15] \times [1,1.5]$.

-Figure (\ref{TestTest}) presents as a boxplot the mismatch between the value estimated from the initial sample and the values estimated from subsamples.
+Figure \ref{TestTest} presents as a boxplot the mismatch between the values estimated from the initial sample and the ones estimated from subsamples.
 We first observe a robustness of estimation: the means of estimators seem to match the value given by the initial sample.
-We notice also high dispersions for small and medium sizes ($n_2 \leq 400$) and small dispersions for medium and big sizes ($n_2 \geq 500$).
-Therefore, it can be deduced that the estimations of GSA2 indices with the sample of $n_2 = 1000$ simulations have converged, the stabilization of the estimations being satisfactory from $n_2 =700$.
+We notice also high dispersions for small and medium sizes, (i.e. $n_2 \leq 400$) and small dispersions for medium and big sizes (i.e. $n_2 \geq 500$).
+Therefore, we conclude that the estimations of GSA2 indices with the sample of $n_2 = 1000$ simulations are consistent, the stability of estimations being satisfactory from $n_2 =700$.